John E. Niederhuber

-from 2006 until July, 2010, succeeding Andrew von Eschenbach, who went on to become a director at biotechnology firm BioTime.
+from 2006 until July 2010, succeeding Andrew von Eschenbach, who went on to become a director at biotechnology firm BioTime.
 A nationally renowned surgeon and researcher, Dr. Niederhuber has dedicated his four-decade career to the treatment and study of cancer - as a professor, cancer center director, National Cancer Advisory Board chair, external advisor to the NCI, grant reviewer, and laboratory investigator supported by NCI and the National Institutes of Health.
-He is now Executive Vice President/CEO Inova Translational Medicine Institute and Inova Health System and co-director, Johns Hopkins Clinical Research Network.
+He is now Executive Vice President/CEO of the Inova Translational Medicine Institute and Inova Health System and co-director, Johns Hopkins Clinical Research Network.

 Research work

 In addition to his management of NCI, Dr. Niederhuber remained involved in research, through his laboratory on the National Institutes of Health campus.
 Under his leadership, the Laboratory of Tumor and Stem Cell Biology, which is a part of the Cell and Cancer Biology Branch of NCI's Center for Cancer Research, is studying tissue stem cells as the cell-of-origin for cancer.
 He is working to identify, fully characterize, and isolate this population of cells, with the hypothesis that they might become a therapeutic target.
 The lab is also studying the complex relationship between tumor cells and their microenvironment.
 Studies focus on how normal stroma (connective tissue) is changed during tumor progression and on strategies for preventing the development of tumors by manipulating the microenvironment.
 While at NCI, Dr. Niederhuber began The Cancer Genome Atlas (TCGA), and he had important impact in the areas of nanobiology and subcellular imaging of cancer.